gustavares/cos-tutorial/TUTORIAL.md

 $ npx create-react-app web
 ```

-It created a folder called `web` with default files to run a React app.
+It created a folder called `web` with the default files to run a React app.

-Now create the following file structure from it:
+Inside the `src` folder create a file called `api.js` and a folder called `components` with the files `fileButton.js`, `fileList.js`, `uploadInput.js`.
+In the root folder create a `.env` file.

+Your file structure should look like this:

 ```
 web